Unity-Technologies/ml-agents/docs/Installation.md

 packages, but you may choose to clone the repository if you'd like download our example environments and training configurations to experiment with them (some of our tutorials / guides assume you have access to our example environments).

+**NOTE:** There are samples shipped with the Unity Package.
+You only need to clone the repository if you would like to explore more examples.

 ```sh
 git clone --branch release_14 https://github.com/Unity-Technologies/ml-agents.git